 The Immigrant Library serves as the IGS headquarters and houses a collection of materials related to German and American genealogy.
 The collection began with the extensive personal libraries of Elisabeth Sharp and Gerda Haffner.
 The collection has grown over the years as society members and others contributed their materials and money to the library.
 Presently, about half of the library holdings cover German speaking areas of Europe and half cover America.
 More.

 The IGS Newsletter – produced monthly, contains brief but useful news items related to genealogical research as well as references to other resources.

-German-American Genealogy – produced at least annually, contains articles related to the migration of Germanic peoples to America.
+German-American Genealogy – was produced annually, and our archives contain articles related to the migration of Germanic peoples to America.